Validated Numerical Approximation of Stable Manifolds for Parabolic Partial Differential Equations: Lyapunov-Perron Operator

 Note that the definitions of $H$ and $G$ depend on $P$, and so these constants need to be recomputed every time.
-Nevertheless, this iterative process provides an effective, algorithmic method for selecting appropriate $P_{i'}^j$. \end{remark} By using second derivative bounds on $ {\cN}_u$, we can sharpen Theorem \ref{prop:Endomorphism} as below. \begin{proposition} Define $\tilde{P} \in \R^{m_u} \otimes \R^{m_s}$ component-wise by:
+Nevertheless, this iterative process provides an effective, algorithmic method for selecting appropriate $P_{i'}^j$. \end{remark}